 Threat Within: Combating HIV/AIDS in India

 In January 2006, the World Health Organization (WHO) estimated that HIV/AIDS has killed 25 million people since it was first identified twenty-five years ago, in 1981.
 In India, the first case of HIV was detected in Chennai in 1986.
-Now, as per UNAIDS estimate, the HIV affected people in India is staggering 5.7 million.
+Now, as per the UNAIDS estimate, HIV affected people in India is staggering 5.7 million.
 NACO (National Aids Control Organisation) has put the figure to be 5.2 million.
 India is second only to South Africa in terms of the overall number of people living with the disease.
 Although, the statistics vary with various reports, the threat within persists.
-This year-end, data of the national family health survey, India's first community based survey of HIV /AIDS will probably give a clearer picture.
+This year-end, data of the national family health survey, India's first community-based survey of HIV /AIDS will probably give a clearer picture.

 With an epidemic of a chronic infection that has now entered its 20th year, India is also discovering the changing phase of the epidemic: that from 'Dying of AIDS' to 'Living with AIDS'.
-While India keeps the struggle on against this pandemic at this critical juncture, it becomes necessary to evaluate the risks involved.
+While India keeps the struggle against this pandemic at this critical juncture, it becomes necessary to evaluate the risks involved.
 This epidemic continues to be concentrated in populations showing high-risk behavior characterized by unprotected sexual intercourse with multiple partners, anal sex, migration and mobility, homosexual and heterosexual relationships.
-Injecting drugs through shared needle, which is quite prevalent in North East of India causes for a potent factor for the spread of the disease.
-Besides unequal power relations and the low status of women, weakens the ability of women to protect themselves and negotiate safer sex, thereby increasing their susceptibility.
+Injecting drugs through a shared needle, which is quite prevalent in North East of India causes a potent factor for the spread of the disease.
+Besides unequal power relations and the low status of women, it weakens the ability of women to protect themselves and negotiate safer sex, thereby increasing their susceptibility.

-The misconception and stigma towards people living with HIV and AIDS is widespread.
+The misconception and stigma towards people living with HIV and AIDS are widespread.
 It was only in 1992 that Administrative Notification from Minister of Health & Family Welfare (GOI) to all State Governments directing them to ensure non-discriminatory access to treatment and care for PLWH/As in all Central and State Government health care institutions.
-In May 1997, Mumbai High Court Judgment held that employers cannot base employment decisions on HIV status of employee.
+In May 1997, Mumbai High Court Judgment held that employers cannot base employment decisions on the HIV status of an employee.
 Harassment by police and ostracism by family and community drives the epidemic underground and decreases the reach and effectiveness of prevention efforts.

 The government has been active in fighting out the pandemic with the establishment of NACP (National Aids Control Programme) and NACO.
 In a phased manner, NACP has been working to achieve the target.
 NACP-I emphasized on raising awareness while NACP-II focused on changing behaviors through interventions.
 The ongoing NACP-III includes a complex consultative process with national stakeholders.
-International donors like World Bank, DFID, DANIDA, SIDA, the Clinton Foundation and the European Union are facilitating the government initiative.
+International donors like World Bank, DFID, DANIDA, SIDA, the Clinton Foundation, and the European Union are facilitating the government initiative.
 The inflow of funds has never been a problem with the recent announcement of the Bill and Melinda Gates Foundation approving millions of dollars to fight HIV/AIDS in India.
-Various NGO's are also working in close collaboration at the local, state and national levels.
+Various NGOs are also working in close collaboration at the local, state and national levels.